richardgaywood/paydata.org/content/setting/matrix_re_fluff/SINs.md

 This is a tricky one.
 Per RAW, it seems all of the following are true about SINs:

 1. A SIN is a short string of letters and numbers.
-It somehow contains your name, date of birth, place of birth, and the nation/corp that issued the SIN.
+It contains, encoded within it, your name, date of birth, place of birth, and the nation/corp that issued the SIN.
 This information can only be decoded by some people.
 It is typically issued at birth and is immutable.
 2. SINs are associated with stored biometrics - DNA, retinal scan, fingerprints.
 3. SINs and biometrics are stored together in two databases: one run by the entity issuing the SIN and the Global SIN Registry.
 These are "among the most secure on the planet."
 4. SIN broadcasting is close to ubiquitous, especially in civilised parts of town.
 The SINless are not welcome.
 A SIN is required to do almost anything - get healthcare, ride public transit, shop.